CuyZ/Valinor/docs/pages/how-to/map-arguments-of-a-callable.md

 source has the right shape before calling a function/method.

-The mapper builder can be configured the same way it would be with a tree mapper, for instance to customize the [type strictness](type-strictness.md).
+The mapper builder can be configured the same way it would be with a tree mapper, for instance to customize the [type strictness].

 ```php
 $someFunction = function(string $foo, int $bar): string {